 They’re available in a variety of colors and aren’t half bad on price either…at least not for specialty or novelty ammo.

 If you’ve got a .50 cal already, you’ve already got something that’s going to make your range buddies more than a little jealous.

 But if you want to be a little more extra about it, get some fancy ammo to go with it.

-Armor piercing?
-Nah, that’s old hat.
+Armor-piercing?
+Nah, that’s an old hat.
 Incendiary?
 That guy a few lanes down has incendiary rounds.
-Armor piercing and incendiary rounds that combine the best of both worlds?
+Armor-piercing and incendiary rounds that combine the best of both worlds?
 Now we’re getting somewhere.

 If you’ve ever wanted to punch a flaming hole into an engine block, this is the round for you.
 It should go without saying that you should be extremely careful not only of your target, but everything behind it for several miles when you use this.

 Armor-piercing incendiary rounds are also somewhere above the tracers but below the dragon’s breath rounds on the fire hazard scale.
 On the scale of pure fun though, they’re off the charts.

 So, what happens when you take a No. 6 birdshot pellet and place it into a .22 short blank?
 You get a wildcat cartridge called .11mm Whatzit.
 That’s a purposeful period.

 It’s not 11mm it’s .11 mm as in point-eleven-millimeter.
 It’s teeny tiny and well, useless.
 There isn’t a firearm that loads it and it’s really just a meme round.